 - In general doodle parents with non-shedding dogs often had multigenerational doodles

 This information was derived from a small group of people who responded to the question.
-It does not guarantee that the doodle you chose will follow the path.
+It does not guarantee that the doodle you chose will not shed.

 Are Goldendoodles easy to groom?